Engee documentation

 Details

-The value of the temperature exponent of the saturation current.
+The value of the temperature coefficient of the saturation current.

 Dependencies

-To use this parameter, set the parameters Parameterization to .
-Specify from equation parameters directly.
+To use this parameter, set for the parameter Parameterization meaning Specify from equation parameters directly.

 Default value